-The feed and feed additive registration will become valid within 60 calendar days.
+The feed and feed additive registration will remain valid for 60 calendar days of application for the certificate.

 Products under Veterinary Control

 CU Commission Decision No. 317, and its amendments (in Russian) define products subject to veterinary control.
 This list includes: